 Out from under the tunnel, carrying on the straight line from Old Winton Road, the dirt track turns into a bridleway, with grooves in the earth that you have to avoid when walking on as to not fall and potentially cause an injury.
-The bridleway is framed be large, unkempt plantation, and a small wooded copse passes on my left (which I will return to later when describing another realisation of the same walk), and surrounded by fields and farmland.
+The bridleway is framed be large, unkempt plantation, and a small wooded copse passes on my left, and surrounded by fields and farmland.
 As the traffic sound from the A303 fades and becomes more distant, the sound environment becomes consistently quiet, and quintessential countryside becomes the final soundworld here.
 A different variety of birds this time, including the occasional pheasant and skylark, and wind through the small trees and plantations bordering the path, and through the crops from the either sides of the bushes.
 Twenty minutes ago, I was in the heart of the town, with echoing chatter from people in the mall, and noisy traffic from the central ring road, now replaced by a typical tranquillity associated with fields and no people.
 The faint sound of chickens and some kind of droning air-conditioning sound from a battery farm on my right, and just past that, the casual “tinging” of a golf club striking a ball on a golf course, with faint, unobtrusive chatter.
 It is here that I decide to end the walk, as I feel that the sound environment stays consistent, and is a suitable contrast to the noisier, constantly changing soundworld of the first half of the walk.

 During a different realisation of the same walk, there was an interesting difference that contrasted with the discoveries made during the first realisation.
 The reason for doing this second version of the same walk was to see what, if anything significant, would be different and to demonstrate to myself that the same piece will be different every time, even in the same place.